seattletimes/diaz-pitching/src/diaz/diaz.md

 <? <%= t.include("_inlineNav.html", { page: "diaz" }) %> ?>

 Then things got interesting.
 Diaz’s third pitch was another fastball at 99 mph.
 It ran up and in under Balentien’s chin.
-Was it a purpose pitch perhaps reminiscent of his childhood hero Pedro Martinez, whom he got advice from and exchanged phone numbers with earlier that day?
+Was it a purpose pitch, perhaps reminiscent of his childhood hero Pedro Martinez, whom he got advice from and exchanged phone numbers with earlier that day?

 “It wasn’t a purpose pitch,” he said. “(Molina) called fastball away.
 But I tried to throw the hardest I can.”

 Regardless of intent, Balentien was unhappy, screaming at Diaz from the box and pointing at his head.
-Players from both benches started to spill on the field and jawing from both sides escalated but nothing more followed.
+Players from both benches started to spill onto the field and jawing from both sides escalated but nothing more followed.
 Umpire Lance Barksdale issued warnings to each team.
 Through all the chesty histrionics, Diaz’s expression remained unchanged.
 He wasn’t afraid or intimidated by Balentien.

 “I was relaxed,” he said with a smirk.